-Before new field personnel independently conduct field work, the ELS Field Team Services Leader trains him/her in proper instrument calibration, field sampling techniques, and field analysis procedures.
-A comprehensive examination must be passed before new field personnel must pass The QA officer (or designee) will document the successful field demonstration.
-The QA Officer (or designee) will retain documentation of training and the successful field demonstration in the employee's personnel file and ensure that the documentation will be available during monitoring systems audits.
+Before new field personnel independently conduct field work, the ELS Field Team Services Leader, COA Project Manager, or UCRA Project Manager trains him/her in proper instrument calibration, field sampling techniques, and field analysis procedures.
+The QA officer (or designee) will document the successful field demonstration.
+The QA Officer (or designee) will retain documentation of training and the successful field demonstration in the employee's personnel file or other designated location and ensure that the documentation will be available during monitoring systems audits.

-The requirements for Global Positioning System (GPS) certification are located in Section B10, Data Management.
+The requirements for obtaining certified positional data using a Global Positioning System (GPS) are located in Section B10, Data Management.

-Contractors and subcontractors must ensure that laboratories analyzing samples under this QAPP meet the requirements contained in The NELAC Institute (TNI) Standard (2016) Volume 1, Module 2, Section 4.5.5 (concerning Subcontracting of Environmental Tests).
+Contractors and subcontractors must ensure that laboratories analyzing samples under this QAPP meet the requirements contained in The NELAC Institute Standard (2016) Volume 1, Module 2, Section 4.5 (concerning Subcontracting of Environmental Tests).